virchan/a_text_generator_on_moby_dick/README.md

 This project grows from my interest in how written English changes over time.
 I would like to see how an old-English speaker would continue a modern English phrase.
 This is simulated by deep learning.

 An LSTM is trained to read the entire *Moby Dick* novel.
-In the earlier version, the novel was split into lines.
+In the earlier version, the text file, obtained from [Project Gutenberg](https://gutenberg.org/), was split into lines.
 Thus it could only be trained on a single chapter.
 The current version splits the text file by complete sentences, using [a code provided by Greenberg on stackoverflow](https://stackoverflow.com/a/31505798).
 This improves the quality and the quantity of the training set.

 Secondly, the text generator output should make sense.
 In the standard online references on text generation, the function <code>numpy.argmax()</code> is applied to the predicted logits when predicting the next word.
 This causes two problems: the resulting text is gibberish, and often deterministic.
 To mitigate this, the presented text generator selects the next word by sampling from the predicted logits.
 As a result, the output text becomes dynamic and can be philosophical as well: